Critic David Montgomery on Advice for unpublished writers

 As I said on the panel last night, if the book anyone has written tells a ripping good story in an entertaining way, it will find a publisher.
 It doesn’t matter what is the gender of the author.
 The problems of finding an agent and publisher aren’t limited to Thailand; this is universal and no one has a monopoly on the grievance of feeling left out.
 Publishing, much like life, is often unfair.
 A few are let through the gate, others left waiting.
 Frustrations about the abundance of ‘sexpat’ books in Thailand aside, and outside of self-publishing, the quality of the book and its market appeal generally decide whether or not a book will picked up by a publisher.

 Unfortunately editors and agents weren’t at the FCCT to answer for their industry last night.
 That left four writers to scurry around as best we could for answers to questions which really had very little to do with us.

 I’d like to encourage all aspiring authors who came along to the panel discussion last night.
 As I said in my remarks, you need a passion for writing to sustain a writing life.
 It will never be easy.
 You write because it is your dream.
 It is your true love.
 If commercial success and critical recognition follows, all the better, but remember writing and being published are two different things.
 One is passion.
 The other is business.
 It is never easy keeping the two apart for writers.
 My writing career, as is in the case of many published authors – even J.K.
 Rowling had multiple rejections before she was finally published by a small house is an example of becoming an overnight success after twenty years.

-discussion with Dean Barrett, Christopher Moore, Stephen Leather, and
+a round-table discussion with Dean Barrett, Christopher Moore,

 Wednesday, March 26 at 8:00 pm